towitter/crec_scrape/README.md

 ## Basic Usage
 This project is tested using R 3.6.2. and RStudio version 1.2.1335.

-The general form to start the scraping and tidying process of U.S. Congressional Records is to [clone the respository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) and to open the file `master-sourcing-the-rest.R` from the code-directory.
+The general form to start the **scraping**, **tidying**, and **visualization** process of U.S. Congressional Records is to [clone the respository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) and to open the file `master-sourcing-the-rest.R` from the code-directory.
 Here, you need to set up first the working environment by installing required packages.
 The second step requires you to enter the `start_date` and `end_date` of the time period you want to download the Congressional Records for.

+#### Scraping Process
-The third step includes the actual scraping process by sourcing `1_scraper.R`.
+By sourcing `1_scraper.R` the actual scraping process will be started in the third step.
 Thereby, the desired Congressional Records are downloaded as html-files and are stored in the directory output locally on your computer.

+#### Tidying Process
 From there, the tidying process can start.
 By sourcing `2_clean_html_files.R` the script parses the text from each html-file and produces a dataset called `my_data`.
 The dataset `my_data` is structured as follows: `vol`, `no`, and `date` identify the daily edition of the Congressional Records. `unit` identifies the four main sections of each edition, namely House, Senate, Daily Digest, and Extensions of Remarks. `pages`, `start_page`, `end_page` identifies associated page numbers for each unit in the edition and `text` contains the associated text.
+For further details, please have look at the Data Output section.
 As the daily records are issued only when the congress is in session, a merging command introduce NA’s for dates when congress in not in session (e.g. weekends).

+#### Visualization Process
+After creating the dataset "my_data", the file `4_data_visualization.R` need to be sourced as it contains several plotting functions.
+Our script proposes the following ideas to visualize the text, e.g.

+* plotting the number of characters over time by unit
+* plotting the top 10 most frequent words of a certain unit in a certain period
+* creating wordclouds of a certain unit in a certain period
+* plotting the frequency of selected keywords over time of a certain unit
+* plotting the use of negative and positive words over time by unit

 ## Data Output
  <table style="width:100%">